lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 Retrieval of the secondary certificate is not sufficient to consider the secondary certificate trustworthy.
 The certification path validation algorithm as defined in section 6 of {{RFC5280}} MUST be performed for the secondary certificate.

-This mechanism does not assure the binding of the identity of the subject in the Primary Certificate and the Secondary Certificate.
-For implementers requiring this property, the

-To assure the binding of identities of the two certificates, a confirming CA should adopt a separate mechanism such as draft-becker-guthrie-cert-binding-for-multi-auth-02 for to explicitly express the binding of identities.
+The use of the self-reference purpose can be used to provide a subject binding between the Primary and Secondary Certificates.
+However, the procedure for validating subject equivalance MUST be defined by policy.
+As a result, validation of subject equivalence is out of scope of this document.

-There is a chance the Secondary Certificate may also have the certDiscovery access method.
+The Secondary Certificate may also have the certDiscovery access method.
 In order to avoid cyclic loops or infinite chaining, the validator should be mindful of how many fetching attempts it allows in one validation.

 The same security considerations for `caIssuers` access method outlined in {{RFC5280}} applies to the certDiscovery access method.
 In order to avoid recursive certificate validations which involve online revocation checking, untrusted transport protocols (such as plaintext HTTP) are commonly used for serving certificate files.
 While the use of such protocols avoids issues with recursive certification path validations and associated online revocation checking, it also enables an attacker to tamper with data and perform substitution attacks.
 Clients fetching certificates using the mechanism specified in this document MUST treat downloaded certificate data as untrusted and perform requisite checks to ensure that the downloaded data is not malicious.